Productivity vs Efficiency – What’s the Difference?

 In most businesses, particularly those in traditional manufacturing, having productivity without efficiency is a sure way to kill the business.
 It’s only when you have the two that you can experience true productivity and success.

 The best way to achieve this is to intentionally couple productivity with efficiency.
 Don’t just assume that by having one it means that you automatically have the other.
+Integrating tools like an Employee Attendance Tracker can significantly enhance efficiency.
+By having real-time insights into employee attendance and scheduling, businesses can streamline operations and optimize workforce utilization, thereby boosting overall productivity.

 About the author: